Go to the Staff section

 15.1 Credit rating, in which the University assigns specific credit to modules offered by a partner organisation, for example, an employer, is related to articulation.
 The key difference lies in how the credit may be used: a credit rating involves creating an award in its own right, while the Brookes credit associated with a partner programme through an articulation agreement has no currency outside that agreement.

 15.2 A similar approval process as that described for articulation arrangements in 14 above applies.
 However, instead of considering a mapping against the learning outcomes of the earlier stages of a programme to which entry is granted, the approval panel must be provided with evidence to show how the learning outcomes of the partner’s programme equate to the level of the credit that will be awarded and to demonstrate that the learning equates to the volume of credit being awarded.
 A programme specification should also be produced, using the short course programme specification template, to include details of the programmes in which students may use the credit awarded through the credit rating arrangement.
-The approval panel should also be provided with a draft certificate, which has been agreed with the Academic Registrar and Corporate Affairs.
+The approval panel should also be provided with a draft certificate, which has been agreed with the Academic Registrar.

 16.1 The approval process is the same as that described in section 12 above, but panels should be aware that programmes of study leading to joint awards present particular challenges for quality assurance and securing academic standards since responsibilities are shared with a partner.
 It is desirable to agree a joint framework for managing the quality and standards of the programme, including, potentially, a joint regulatory framework governing assessment and award requirements.
 The procedures and how they will be implemented should be clearly articulated in the Operations Manual.
 Programme teams should be aware that the process of drafting and agreeing such a framework may be lengthy, especially where the programme needs to meet the requirements of different jurisdictions, and appropriate time should be built in to the programme design stage of the project.